 DT, as you know, is a big deal.
 Nearly every organization of size struggles with it.

 The trouble starts when you start asking people what DT actually means.
 What is it, exactly?

 And people kinda scratch their heads.
 It’s hard to nail down.

-This lack of mental traction is because of, we think, poor word choice.
+This lack of mental traction we think is because of poor word choice.
 “Transformation” is not really a word people use to describe everyday life.

 Nobody ever gets out of bed in the morning and says, “I’m going to transform myself today!!!”
 It’s more like a word out of a superhero movie.
 By itself, it sounds ridiculous.